Assessing your needs

 Transition to Retirement Pensions

-Between the age of 55 and retirement age of 65 a person is now allowed to draw against their superannuation with considerable savings in income tax and sacrifice all or some of their taxable salary into superannuation with further income tax benefits.
+Between preservation age and retirement age of 65 a person is now allowed to draw against their superannuation with considerable savings in income tax and sacrifice all or some of their taxable salary into superannuation with further income tax benefits.

 In a simplistic way you `bank’ the tax you save into superannuation and in this way help to accelerate your accumulation in the latter years of your working life.